kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 Before moving on the next step,
 I'd like to make sure that
-everyone feel confortable with a function named `aggregate`.
+everyone feel comfortable with a function named `aggregate`.

 ---